dhrubo55/personal-blog/content/posts/day-92-building-java-ai-agents-with-spring-ai-my-unicorn-rental-adventure.md

 - **Data Privacy**: Ensure conversation data handling complies with privacy regulations
 - **Input Validation**: Validate and sanitize all user inputs before processing

-## Common Pitfalls and Best Practices
+### Common Pitfalls and Best Practices

-There are some common mistakes we can make when developing AI appli
+When developing AI applications with Spring AI, several common pitfalls can impact performance, cost, and user experience.
+Here's how to avoid them:

 ### Memory Management